tahahasan897/govinance_protocol/README.md

 © 2025 Taha Hasan.
 All rights reserved.

-This whitepaper is the intellectual property of [Taha Hasan].
+This whitepaper is the intellectual property of Taha Hasan.
 Unauthorized copying, redistribution, or commercial use is strictly prohibited without written permission.

 # 🧾 Whitepaper for Transcript (TCRIPT)